Google

 Frequently Asked Questions

-How does per-square-foot pricing at Sky Habitat compare to recent market transactions in Bishan?
+How does Sky Habitat's pricing compare to recent per-square-foot transactions in Bishan?

-What is the Additional Buyer's Stamp Duty (ABSD) impact if I'm buying this as my second property?
+What is the Additional Buyer's Stamp Duty (ABSD) impact for Singapore Citizens buying a second property at Sky Habitat?

-How does proximity to Bishan MRT Station (CC15) affect demand, capital appreciation, and tenant interest?
+How does Sky Habitat's proximity to CC15 Bishan MRT Station influence property demand and capital appreciation?

-How does Sky Habitat compare to nearby competing developments in pricing, amenities, and resale liquidity?
+How does Sky Habitat compare to nearby competing condominium developments in Bishan?

-Which unit stacks or floor levels typically offer the best value at Sky Habitat?
+Which unit stack or floor levels at Sky Habitat offer the best value proposition?

-What is the future supply pipeline for residential developments in Bishan and surrounding districts?
+What is the future supply pipeline for residential properties in Bishan, and how does this affect Sky Habitat's appreciation potential?